cervoise/blog/certifications/SLAE/Exo7-Crypter.md

 "\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x89\xe2\x53\x89\xe1\xb0\x0b\xcd\x80"
 ```

 # Using AES in Python

 All Python scripts I did in this course were in Python 3 (especially because of the end of life of Python 2).
-As this is the final exercice and Python 2 is living its last days, lets do this in Python 2.
+As this is the final exercise and Python 2 is living its last days, let's do this in Python 2.

 First, we need to be able to load a shellcode in Python 2.
-A blogpost from 2015 gives this script using *ctype*: http://hacktracking.blogspot.com/2015/05/execute-shellcode-in-python.html.
+A blog post from 2015 gives this script using *ctype*: http://hacktracking.blogspot.com/2015/05/execute-shellcode-in-python.html.

-I deciced to choose AES.
+I decided to choose AES.
 The Simple-AES-Cipher (https://pypi.org/project/Simple-AES-Cipher) is a small Python library based on Python Crypto.
 Using the example code a crypter can be easily written.
 Shellcode must be a multiple of 16 bytes, NOP (0x90) are added as padding.

 ```python
 import base64